barumau/pandunia/eng/104_viselexi.md

 ## Demonstrative pronouns

 Demonstrative pronouns are used with nouns to make them more specific.

-The demonstrative pronouns in Pandunia are:
+Pandunia has two main demonstrative pronouns:

 **da**
 this, that